balthazar/slavonic-dvorak/README.md

 # slavonic-dvorak

-> A very opiniated Dvorak Oriented phonetic slavic keyboard (with an Ukrainian focus, because we all know Russia is just one big Ukrainian province) XKB layout
+> A very opiniated Dvorak Oriented phonetic slavic XKB layout (with an Ukrainian focus, because we all know Russia is just one big Ukrainian province).

 ```
 & [ { } ( = * ) + ] ! ?@